(Disclosure: Some of the links below may be affiliate links)

 Many people buy already-cooked food like pizza, lasagna, or even fully prepared microwave plates.
 These plates take a lot of energy to prepare, ship, and package.

-Instead, you can save money and energy by cooking yourself directly from scratch.
+Instead, you can save money and energy by cooking directly from scratch.
 Cooking from the essential ingredients is also much healthier.

 Cooking at home is also likely better for the environment than going out since you save on the commute.